 Pro-tip: Clean your juicing equipment IMMEDIATELY, as citrus pulp dries quickly in the crevices and then needs a lot of soaking and scrubbing once it sits for a while.

-In the spirit of learning something new every day, I found this video with a great way to avoid having to sieve out the seeds from the juicing process and it helps keep the lemon itself around longer.
+In the spirit of learning something new every day, I found this video with a great way to avoid having to sieve out the seeds from the juicing process.
 I think they should call this “lemon milking.”

 Is lemon juice good for you?